skycoin/User-Manuals/Checking the Genuineness of your Skywallet.md

 ### Scenario 2:

-A previously used Skywallet may have a firmware initialized and if it has, such a Skywallet will display the following message on its display screen:
+A previously used Skywallet may have a firmware initialized and if it has, then it might mean that it has been manipulated.
+Such a Skywallet will display the following message on its display screen:

 **Need Seed!**